epfl-ada/ada-2022-project-dadalife/index.md

 </div>

-# Fame seen as an epidemy
-We could see that acting with famous people will help you become famous.
-This simple fact reminds us another kind of network phenomenon, contagion.
-How close is it from a illness contagion, aka an epidemy?
+# How does fame evolve over time ?
+Let’s guide you through the following animation.
+The subset of films having the PCA genre _Thriller, Crime Thriller, Action, Mystery_ is taken to lighten the graph and help visualize what’s happening.
+The nodes represent the actors and actresses and the films connecting those actors are the edges.
+Nodes change color according to the popularity of the actor for a given year.

+The nodes are at first invisible.
+When the actor·ress playes his·her first film, the nodes becomes grey.
+A node then
+becomes orange upon becoming famous.
+The year after the node becomes red since he·she is famous.
+It is interesting to see that a lot of revelations start directly in orange meaning that they are revealed in their first movie!
+A second observation is that the heart of the graph is very strongly connected, which emphasizes the importance of networking in this industry.
 <div class="center-children">
     <img src="assets/images/GIF_Connectivity.gif" class="mb2" alt="connectivity evolution gif"/>
 </div>

-Jsp si c'est faisable en vrai, faut vrm qu'on se penche là dessus. need stuff to generate NX graph, I'll make it interactive later.

-# How to stay on top ?
-An interesting thing to see is how do some attributes of your next movie change with regard to the movie that made you famous.
-Here is a "ladder" graph, just like our regression from before.
-This changed, this changed, this stayed the same. //TODO: ajouter les trucs

 # Now it's your turn
 Year is 2013.
 You don't know it yet, but you belong to the set of people that are made to be a star.
-We provide you this tool in order for you to estimate how good a film will be for your career given its casting.
+We provide you this tool in order for you to estimate how good a film could be for your career given its casting.

 <div class="mb2" id="personal_selector">
     <div class="row">